DavidMercier/NIMS/doc/python_abaqus.rst

 * `Dowhan L. et al., "Investigation of thin films by nanoindentation with doe and numerical methods."
 (2011). <http://doi.org/10.1109/ESIME.2011.5765768>`_
 * `Isselé H. et al., "Determination of the Young's modulus of a TiN Thin Film by nanoindentation: analytical models and numerical FEM simulation."
 (2012). <http://doi.org/10.1380/ejssnt.2012.624>`_
 * `Phiciato's blog (2013) <https://phiciato.wordpress.com/2013/07/11/abaqus-simple-case-indentation-of-thin-coating/>`_
+* `Karimpour M. et al., "An inverse method for extracting the mechanical properties of the constituent materials of a multilayer from nanoindentation data."
+(2013). <http://doi.org/10.1016/j.commatsci.2012.11.007>`_
 * `Moćko W. et al., "Simulation of nanoindentation experiments of single-layer and double-layer thin films using finite element method."
 (2014). <http://doi.org/10.1002/sia.5473>`_
 * `Kibech S. et al., "Nanoindentation" (2014). <https://nanohub.org/resources/nanoindentation>`_
 * `Kopernik M. and Milenin A., "Numerical modeling of substrate effect on determination of elastic and plastic properties of TiN nanocoating in nanoindentation test."
 (2014). <http://doi.org/10.1016/j.acme.2013.10.001>`_